UoB-COMSM0166/2025-group-11b/README.md

 ## 🎯 5.
 Evaluation

 ### Why Evaluation Is Important
 Evaluation is a crucial step in user-centered game development.
 By gathering and analyzing user feedback early and iteratively, we can identify usability issues before they become major roadblocks, refine game mechanics, and ensure that the final product meets player expectations.
 It’s also a cost-effective way to continually improve user experience, aligning well with industry best practices.

-In this section, we adopted two qualitative evaluation methods to assess the usability and user experience of our game **Defend Bristol**:

-- 🗣️ **Think Aloud Evaluation**
-- 🔍 **Heuristic Evaluation** (based on Nielsen’s 10 Usability Heuristics)

 ---

+### Comparing Two Qualitative Approaches

+#### 1. Heuristic Evaluation
+- **Definition**: Experts (or team members) review the game against a set of established usability principles (e.g., Nielsen’s 10 Usability Heuristics).
+- **Pros**:
+  - Quick and low-cost.
+  - Requires no external users.
+  - Provides a structured, principle-based checklist for identifying issues.
+- **Cons**:
+  - May miss real user reactions or context-specific problems.
+  - Relies on expert assumptions rather than actual user behavior.

+#### 2. Think Aloud Evaluation
+- **Definition**: Real users are asked to verbalize their thoughts, feelings, and decision-making processes while performing tasks in the game.
+- **Pros**:
+  - Direct insight into genuine user experiences and pain points.
+  - Captures immediate reactions and mental models.
+  - Even small sample sizes can reveal critical usability problems.
+- **Cons**:
+  - Heavily reliant on user self-reporting and willingness to share thoughts openly.
+  - Some participants may find it awkward to talk while they play.

+---

+### Why We Chose Think Aloud
+While Heuristic Evaluation is quick and structured, we decided that directly observing and listening to real players would yield richer, more user-centered feedback.
+Think Aloud Evaluation uncovers not only obvious usability issues but also provides insight into players’ intuitive responses and emotional reactions—crucial factors for our game’s entertainment value.
+By prioritizing real user voices over expert-based assumptions, we believe we can capture more genuine feedback to guide our design decisions.

+> **Therefore, we adopted the Think Aloud Evaluation as our primary qualitative method for assessing our game, Defend Bristol.**

+---

 ### 🗣️ Think Aloud Evaluation

 #### What Is Think Aloud?
-The Think Aloud method (also known as a “think-aloud protocol”) involves asking participants to verbalize their thoughts, feelings, and reasoning in real time as they interact with the product.
-By listening to what users are thinking and how they navigate through tasks, we gain direct insight into potential usability barriers and users’ overall experience.
+Think Aloud involves observing participants as they play the game and asking them to articulate their thoughts, feelings, and reasoning in real time.
+This approach helps reveal where players might get confused, excited, or stuck, providing direct insight into the user experience.

 #### Pros and Cons
 - **Pros**:
+  - **Rich Insights**: Real-time user feedback clarifies both interface issues and emotional reactions.
-  - **Low Cost**: Requires minimal setup and few resources.
+  - **Low Cost**: Requires minimal special equipment.
-  - **Easy to Conduct**: Facilitators only need basic instructions to guide users.
-  - **Rich Insights**: Captures users’ impressions and mental models as they perform tasks.
-  - **Small Samples Work**: Even testing with a handful of participants can uncover major usability issues.
+  - **Small Samples Work**: Testing a few participants can uncover major pain points.
 - **Cons**:
-  - **Reliance on Self-Reporting**: Participants might omit or misrepresent thoughts (e.g., social desirability bias).
-  - **Less Objective**: Observations are more qualitative and interpretive rather than purely metrics-based.
+  - **Self-Reporting Bias**: Participants may omit, alter, or overthink their thoughts.
-  - **Potential Disruption**: Some users find it unnatural to verbalize thoughts while concentrating on a task.
+  - **Potential Disruption**: Some users find it unnatural to speak continuously during gameplay.

-#### Planning a Think Aloud Evaluation
+#### Planning
-Before conducting the Think Aloud sessions, we followed these planning steps:
+Before conducting the sessions, we:
-1. **Define Objectives**: Identify key research questions (e.g., Can players easily upgrade towers?
-Do they understand the Knight mechanic?).
+1. **Defined Objectives**: e.g., Are tower upgrade mechanics intuitive?
+Is the Knight feature clear?
-2. **Design Tasks**: Write out specific tasks that reflect common player actions in Defend Bristol.
+2. **Designed Tasks**: Scripted specific actions like “Build a new tower” or “Use the Knight mechanic.”
-3. **Decide Participant Criteria**: Pick a diverse range of users (e.g., both gamers and non-gamers) to cover different perspectives.
+3. **Selected Participants**: Recruited a variety of users: gamers and non-gamers.
-4. **Set Session Length**: Aim for 15–30 minutes per session for focused yet manageable feedback.
-5. **Prepare Materials**: Have a notetaker or recording method ready; ensure the game build is stable.
+4. **Set Duration**: Each session lasted about 20 minutes to keep feedback focused.
+5. **Prepared Materials**: We had a stable build of Defend Bristol, a simple recording setup, and note-taking sheets.

-#### 🎮 Method:
+#### 🎮 Method
-Following our plan, we recruited 3 participants (2 students from our course and 1 non-gamer friend) to play *Defend Bristol*.
+We recruited 3 participants (2 students from our course and 1 non-gamer friend) to play *Defend Bristol*.
 They were asked to verbalize their thoughts, feelings, and decisions while playing the game.
-We observed and recorded their feedback without interrupting unless needed to prompt them to keep talking.
+We observed and recorded their feedback, only prompting them to continue talking if they became silent for too long.

-#### 📝 Tasks given to participants:
+#### 📝 Tasks Given to Participants
-- Start a new game and build towers.
+1. Start a new game and build towers.
-- Upgrade a tower.
+2. Upgrade a tower.
-- Use the Knight mechanic to absorb tower abilities.
+3. Use the Knight mechanic to absorb tower abilities.
-- Complete a full level.
+4. Complete a full level.

-#### 💡 Key Findings:
+#### 💡 Key Findings

 | 😊 Positive Feedback                                         | ⚠️ Issues Identified                                                              | 💡 Suggestions from Participants                                                          |
 |-------------------------------------------------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|